-Many of Nikon's newer cameras can be controlled via a smartphone app, but the Nikon ML-L3 is a simple infrared remote, and one of the best Nikon accessories if you want to get in a group shot.
-It triggers the camera from up to 16 feet away — either immediately or after a 2-second delay.
+Many of Nikon's newer cameras can be controlled via a smartphone app, but for older models or if you'd rather not use your phone, the Nikon ML-L3 is a simple infrared remote.
+It's one of the best Nikon accessories if you want to get in a group shot, triggering the camera from up to 16 feet away — either immediately or after a 2-second delay.

 6. AmazonBasics Medium DSLR gadget bag

 This sturdy but inexpensive Amazon Basics bag is one of the best Nikon accessories for toting your kit.
-Measuring 11.6 x 7.8 x 4.9 inches, (it has an interior size of 10.2 x 6.8 x 3.7 inches) it can carry your camera and a few extras, such as lenses and a flash.
+Measuring 11.6 x 7.8 x 4.9 inches (and with an interior size of 10.2 x 6.8 x 3.7 inches), it can carry your camera and a few extras, such as lenses and a flash.